-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes

+No

-C8A A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2012.

-C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used

-C84 SAT or ACT Х Submitted

-ACT only ~

-SAT only

-SAT and SAT Subject Tests or

-ACT Х

-C8A SAT Subject Tests only Х

-C8B C8B If your institution will make use of for Fall 2009 , please indicate whit in the admissions process): ACT with Writing Component requ ACT with Writing component reco ACT with or without Writing comp ch ONE of the follo uired mmended
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2012, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+C8B ACT with Writing Component required

+C8B ACT with Writing component recommended

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+C8C

+- C8C For admission

+- C8C For placement

+- C8C For advising

-C8C C8C C8C C8C C8C C8C C8C Please indicate how your instituti For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component on will use the SA - Г or ACT writing co mponent; check all X X X that apply:
+- C8C In place of an application essay

+- C8C As a validity check on the application essay C8C No college policy as of now

+C8C Not using essay component

+fall-term admission

-C8D C8D In addition, does your institution use applicants' tes Yes X t scores for acader No nic advising?]
+C8D In addition, does your institution use applicants' test scores for academic advising?

-C8E Latest date by which SAT or ACT scores must be re ceived for fall- 09/01

-C8E Latest date by which SAT Subject fall-term admission Test scores must be received for 09/01
+1-Sep

-If necessary, use this space to cla Non-accredited high schools and es (e.g., if tests are e recommended for some students,]
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F

-C8G Please indicate which tests your institution tution uses for place ment (e.g., state test s):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT

-C8G ACT

-SAT Subject Tests

-C8G

-CLEP

-Institutional Exam

-C8G State Exam (specify):
+Freshman Profile

-Freshman Profile Provide percentages for ALL enry (freshman) students enrolled in - - - -

-international students/nonresident aliens, and students admitted under special arrangements.
+Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2010, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in fall 2007 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2010 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.